pkardas/notes/books/speech-and-language-processing.md

 *Feed-Forward Neural Network*.
 Multi-layer network, units are connected without cycles.
 Sometimes called multi-layer perceptrons for historical reasons, modern networks aren't perceptrons (aren't linear).
 Simple FFNN have 3 types of nodes: input units, hidden units and output units.
 The core of the neural network is the hidden layer formed of hidden units.
 Standard architecture is that each layer is fully connected - each unit in each layer takes all the outputs from the previous layer.

+Purpose of learning is to learn weights and bias on each layer. *Loss function* - the distance between the system output and the gold output, eg. cross-entropy loss.
+To find the parameters that minimise this loss function, we use for example *gradient descent*.
+Gradient descent requires knowing the gradient of the loss function with respect to each of the parameters.
+Solution for computing this gradient is error back-propagation.

+Language modeling - predicting upcoming words from prior word context - neural networks are really good at this task.
+Much better than *n-gram* models - better generalisation, higher accuracy, on the other hand - much slower to train.

+## Chapter 8: Sequence Labeling for Parts of Speech and Named Entities

+*Named entity* - eg. Marie Curie, New York City, Stanford University, ... important for for many natural language understanding tasks.

+*POS/Part of Speech* - knowing if a word is noun or verb tells us about likely neighbouring words.
+They fall into 2 categories: closed class and open class.
+POS-tagging is the process of assigning a part-of-speech to each word in a text.
+Tagging is a disambiguation task.
+Words are ambiguous, one can have more than one POS eg. book flight, hand me that book, ...
+The goal is to resolve these ambiguities.
+The accuracy of POS tagging algorithms is very high +97%.
+Most Frequent Class Baseline - effective, baseline method, assign token to the class that occurs most often in the training set.